-Solution: Defer Off Screen Images - The idea behind deferring off screen images, or hidden images, is to prioritize downloading critical resources first.
+Solution: defer off-screen images - The idea behind deferring off-screen images, or hidden images, is to prioritize downloading critical resources first.
 Once those resources have finished loading, the off-screen content will download.
 By “lazy-loading” these images you can shave time off your page load speed.
-You can find example code for deferring off screen images here.

 We recently looked up one of the most profitable Shopify Plus stores to check out their page load speed potential.
 The tool gave their mobile site speed a grade of 6 out of 100, and offered four high-priority recommendations with over 13 seconds in estimated page load time savings—a lifetime in eCommerce.
 Their number one slow page load culprit?
 Render-blocking resources tacking on over 5 seconds of loading time alone.